ggg edit

 Run this from your project directory.
 Godot opens with the current project loaded.
 When you close the editor, the terminal prompt returns.

-Any arguments you add after ggg edit are forwarded verbatim to Godot:
+ggg flags must come before any Godot arguments.
+Any arguments after the ggg flags are forwarded verbatim to Godot:

 ggg edit --verbose